bcgsc/rAMPage/README.md

 ### Running multiple datasets from the root of the repository

 To run rAMPage on multiple datasets, you can use the `stAMPede.sh` wrapper script.
 By default, `stAMPede.sh` will run rAMPage on the datasets consecutively.
 If the `-s` option is invoked, they will be run simultaenously in parallel.
 The `-p` option allows parallelization of certain processes, such as trimming reads in parallel.

+**Note**: This script is experimental and has fewer optionso than running `rAMPage.sh`.

 ```
 PROGRAM: stAMPede.sh